mattgriffindev/hi-lo/README.md

 Wireframes for desktop, tablet and mobile view were created using [Balsamiq](https://balsamiq.com/wireframes/ "Balsamiq").

+The original wireframes can be accessed [here](assets/wireframes/wireframes.pdf "Wireframes").

 ## 2. Features

 The website is designed to be responsive on all device sizes.